RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 [PURL](https://redhatproductsecurity.github.io/security-data-guidelines/purl/).
 When
 displayed unnested under an `architecture` object, the `name` attribute will not reference a specific version number because these components are unfixed.
 Again, these unfixed `product_version` components will only be found in VEX files since CSAF files always represent a released RHSA.
+The purl identifiers for unfixed content are only available for `rpm`, `oci` (container), and `rpmmod` (modular) purl content type.

 In the example below, the unfixed kernel component's name is "kernel" and doesn't include a specific version number or an architecture format.